Clinical-Genomics/BALSAMIC/docs/FAQs.rst

     Y	4550107
     Y	4549638

-2. GC correction file:
+2. **GC correction file:**

-First step is to download 1000 genome snp file and convert it from .vcf to .tsv.
+First step is to download the 1000 genome snp file and convert it from .vcf to .tsv.
 The detailed procedure to for this step is provided here_

 .. here_: https://github.com/cancerit/ascatNgs/wiki/Human-reference-files-from-1000-genomes-VCFs